Pergo Outlast Reviews: Is Home Depot’s Pergo Any Good?

 We’ll say it again: Pergo Outlast reviews do not recommend that you use Home Depot’s installers.

-Plus: if you want your Pergo Outlast Plus to be installed with cool wood floor designs (like herringbone parquet flooring), do you really want to trust a bottom-price contractor to get it right?
-Us neither.
+Plus: if you want your Pergo Outlast Plus to be installed with cool wood floor designs (like herringbone parquet flooring), a 3rd-party box store contractor might not be the best option.

 Pergo Outlast Plus FAQs